 An extensive program of internal audits and regular reviews by the Audit Committee iscarried out to ensure compliance with the best practices.

 20. Policy on Material Subsidiary

 21. Corporate Social Responsibility (CSR)

-The Corporate Social Responsibility committee comprises of Mrs. Madhu Bala Nath asChairperson Mr. Lalit Seth Mr. Rishi Seth (Joint Managing Director); Mr. Jainul Haque (Independent Director) and Mrs.Madhu Bala Nath (Independent Director) as members of thecommittee.
+The Corporate Social Responsibility committee comprises of Mrs. Madhu Bala Nath asChairperson Mr. Lalit Seth Mr. Rishi Seth and Mr. Jainul Haque as members of thecommittee.

 22. Particulars of Contracts or Arrangements with related Parties

-All transactions entered into with related parties as defined under the CompaniesAct 2013 and Securities and Exchange Board of India (Listing Obligations and DisclosureRequirements) Regulations 2015 during the financial year were in the ordinary course ofbusiness and at arm's length basis.
+All the transactions entered into with related parties as defined under the CompaniesAct 2013 and Securities and Exchange Board of India (Listing Obligations and DisclosureRequirements) Regulations 2015 during the financial year ended 31st March 2020 were inthe ordinary course of business and on arm's length basis.
 As per the provisions ofSection 188 of the Companies Act 2013 and Rules made thereunder read with Regulation 23of Securities and Exchange Board of India (Listing Obligations and DisclosureRequirements) Regulations 2015 the Company had obtained the necessary prior approval ofthe Audit Committee for all the related party transactions.
 Further there were nomaterial related party transactions with promoters directors or Key Management Personnelduring the year under report.

 None of the transactions with any of the related parties were in conflict with theinterest of the Company rather they synchronize and synergies with the Company'soperations.

-Your Company has framed a Policy on Related Party Transactions in accordance withSecurities and Exchange Board of India (Listing Obligations and Disclosure Requirements)Regulations 2015 and as per the amended provisions of the Companies Act 2013.
-The Policyintends to ensure that proper reporting; approval and disclosure processes are inplace for all transactions between the Company and related parties.
-The policy is available onthe website of the company i.e. www.hplindia.com and the Details of RelatedParty Transactions are annexed as per Form AOC-2 in Annexure V.
+The Company has framed a Policy on Related Party Transactions in accordance withSecurities and Exchange Board of India (Listing Obligations and Disclosure Requirements)Regulations 2015 and as per the provisions of the Companies Act 2013 as amended.
+ThePolicy intends to ensure that proper reporting; approval and disclosure processes are inplace for all transactions between the Company and related parties.
+The policy isavailable on the website of the company at www.hplindia.com and the Details of RelatedParty Transactions are annexed as per Form AOC-2 in Annexure IV.